FaisalAl-Tameemi/web-dev-foundations/chapter_2/__ch2_50_basic_html_tags.md

 which would produce a title vary similar to the one at the top of this section.

-Another widely used tag is the
+Another widely used tag is the paragraph tag we discussed above.
+The text you are reading right now is a paragraph.

 ----